-- Air monitoring will be performed on a daily basis for dust $(PM{10}){;}$ - When working in areas containing asbestos, Northgate will sample for asbestos on Mondays, Wednesdays, and Fridays; and - Samples will be collected for chemical testing the first five days of operations in a new Remediation Zone work area.
+- Air monitoring will be performed on a daily basis for dust (PM10): - When working in areas containing asbestos, Northgate will sample for asbestos on Mondays, Wednesdays, and Fridays; and - Samples will be collected for chemical testing the first five days of operations in a new Remediation Zone work area.
 Samples will be analyzed for the COCs including dioxin, hexachlorobenzene (HCB), and COC metals.

-This PAMP addresses air monitoring at stations established at the Site perimeter, as well as locally at the limits of the active work area for each Remediation Zone.
+This PAMP addresses air monitoring at stations established at the Site perimeter, as well as locally at the limits of the active work area for each RZ.
 The methodology by which this air monitoring strategy will be implemented is summarized below:

 - One "permanent" air monitoring station will be established along the perimeter of the Tronox Facility to measure upwind airborne emissions.
 Two alternative air monitoring stations will be established at downwind locations.
-In addition, one upwind and one downwind monitoring location will be established at the perimeter of the Remediation Zone working area for that day.
-When working upwind of an on-Site Tronox operational area, the downwind location will be located to measure air concentrations at the perimeter of the operational area; - Periodic VOC monitoring will be performed with a direct read-out organic vapor analyzer (i.e., photo ionization detector) as part of the Health and Safety monitoring; - Meteorological conditions, including wind direction and velocity, will be monitored during the work to assist in positioning the monitoring stations upwind and downwind of the Remediation Zone work areas, as noted above;
+In addition, one upwind and one downwind monitoring location will be established at the perimeter of the RZ working area for that day.
+When working upwind of an on-Site Tronox operational area, the downwind location will be located to measure air concentrations at the perimeter of the operational area; - Periodic VOC monitoring will be performed with a direct read-out organic vapor analyzer (i.e., photo ionization detector) as part of the Health and Safety monitoring; - Meteorological conditions, including wind direction and velocity, will be monitored during the work to assist in positioning the monitoring stations upwind and downwind of the RZ work areas, as noted above;

 - Air monitoring for particulates will be performed by the Dust Control Monitor or Health and Safety Officer using a direct-reading instrument, such as a DataRAM dust monitor equipped with the necessary accessories (omnidirectional inlet and a temperature conditioning heater, if appropriate); - Air sampling for COC metals will be performed using United States Environmental Protection Agency (USEPA) Compendium Method IO-2.1 and Method IO-3.3, if appropriate; - Sampling for suspended particulate (TSP) will be performed using high volume samplers and polyurethane foam (PUF) samplers.
-The analytes chosen will depend on the chemicals known or suspected of being present in the subject Remediation Zone work area and the human inhalation toxicity of those chemicals; - Sample testing for asbestos will be performed using Method 7400 and if needed NIOSH Method 7402; - A laboratory certified by NDEP and National Environmental Laboratory Accreditation Conference (NELAC) and/or accredited by the American Industrial Hygiene Association (AIHA) will perform analysis of the samples, as appropriate; and - Quality assurance and control measures will be implemented to provide proper calibration of instrumentation, confirm that appropriate sample collection and handling procedures are used, and assess if additional air monitoring and sampling at the Site perimeter stations are necessary.
+The analytes chosen will depend on the chemicals known or suspected of being present in the subject Remediation Zone work area and the human inhalation toxicity of those chemicals; - Sample testing for asbestos will be performed using National Institute for Occupational Safety and Health (NIOSH) Method 7400 and, if needed NIOSH Method 7402; NIOSH Method 7402 allows for positive identification of asbestos fibers, whereas NIOSH Method 7400 identifies all fibers meeting specific fibers size and length to width ratio criteria. - A laboratory certified by NDEP and National Environmental Laboratory Accreditation Conference (NELAC) and/or accredited by the American Industrial Hygiene Association (AIHA) will perform analysis of the samples, as appropriate; and - Quality assurance and control measures will be implemented to provide proper calibration of instrumentation, confirm that appropriate sample collection and handling procedures are used, and assess if additional air monitoring and sampling at the Site perimeter stations are necessary.